 HEALTHY PLANT-BASED SOURCES OF FAT

-- Nuts and Seeds (pumpkin seeds, almonds, cashews, pecans, walnuts, pistachios)
+- Nuts: Hazelnuts, almonds, cashews, pecans, walnuts, pistachios

 - Walnuts in particular are one of the better nuts, as they are higher in the essential omega-3 fatty acids, which are better for reducing inflammation.
 Check out my delicious Cinnamon Vanilla Walnut Butter.